azsk/AzTS-docs/Control coverage/Feature/APIManagement.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list APIMs and its related property at Subscription level: /subscriptions/{subscriptionId}/providers/Microsoft.ApiManagement/service?api-version=2019-12-01<br />
+- REST API to list APIMs services and its related property at Subscription level: /subscriptions/{subscriptionId}/providers/Microsoft.ApiManagement/service?api-version=2019-12-01<br />
 **Properties:** sku, identity.type<br />

 <br />